When it comes to your business and SEO, the Goal is EXPOSURE.

 - Make sure Google can crawl and index your site

 - Fix any indexing errors found and re-index after solved

-- Get site traffic data such as number of clicks, impressions, CTR, and average search position
+- Get site traffic data such as the number of clicks, impressions, CTR, and average search position

 - Learn about search queries, top pages, countries, devices, and more